Regular Expressions for NLP: Complete Guide to Pattern Matching in Python

 str.split(): ['a', 'b', 'c'] (more readable)

-Context-free languages: Regex cannot match arbitrarily nested structures like balanced parentheses.
-The pattern ((())) has no regex that matches only balanced parens.
+• Context-free languages: Regex cannot match arbitrarily nested structures like balanced parentheses.
+No regex can match only strings with balanced parens like ((())).

 When working with regular expressions in Python, these are the essential functions and their most important parameters: